imliuyzh/AntCatalog/README.md

 4. The application should be deployed whenever a new commit is pushed to the main branch
    + You can run the deployment workflow manually by following [this link](https://docs.github.com/en/actions/managing-workflow-runs/manually-running-a-workflow)

 You should see the website deployed on `https://<app-name>.azurewebsites.net`.
 Note that it will take about a minute to load the website again after 20 minutes of inactivity.
-However, this problem should be solved when the cron job in `/github/workflows/poll.yml` runs every 20 minutes.
+However, this problem should be solved when the cron job in `/github/workflows/poll.yml` runs.

 ## Acknowledgments
 This project has inspirations from [ZotCurve](https://github.com/ZotCurve/ZotCurve.github.io) and the grade distribution data is from UC Irvine's Public Records Office.